mHealth-UPenn/ditti-research-dashboard/README.md

 pytest
 ```

+## Zappa Serverless Deployment

+The Ditti Research Dashboard uses Zappa for serverless deployment to AWS Lambda.
+Below are the deployment scripts and their usage for different environments.

+### Zappa Settings

+The `zappa_settings.json` file contains the configuration for different environments such as `app` (production) and `staging`.
+Key settings include:

+- `app_function`: The entry point for the Flask app.
+- `aws_region`: The AWS region for deployment.
+- `environment_variables`: Environment variables for the app.
+- `events`: Scheduled events for Lambda functions.
+- `log_level`: Logging level.
+- `project_name`: The name of the project.
+- `runtime`: The Python runtime version.
+- `tags`: Tags for AWS resources.
+- `certificate_arn`: ARN for the SSL certificate.
+- `domain`: The domain name for the app.

+**Note:** If you are bringing your own SSL certificate, make sure to run `zappa certify` from the command line after configuring your `zappa_settings.json`.

+### RDS Stopper Script

+The `rds_stopper.py` script is designed to manage the state of an RDS instance based on recent activity.
+It checks for HTTP requests in the last two hours and stops the RDS instance if no requests are found.

+#### Key Functions

+- **Logging Setup:** Configures logging to capture information and errors.
+- **Stop Function:**
+  - Retrieves HTTP request logs from AWS CloudWatch.
+  - Checks for requests in the last two hours.
+  - If no requests are found, it checks the status of the RDS instance.
+  - Stops the RDS instance if it is running.

+#### Environment Variables

+The script relies on the following environment variables:

+- `AWS_LOG_GROUP_NAME`: The name of the CloudWatch log group.
+- `AWS_LOG_PATTERN`: The filter pattern for log events.
+- `AWS_DB_INSTANCE_IDENTIFIER`: The identifier of the RDS instance.

+#### Usage

+To use the script, ensure the required environment variables are set and execute the script.
+The script is scheduled to run every hour using Zappa's event configuration.

 ## Backend Deployment Scripts

 The repository includes several deployment scripts to facilitate the deployment process for different environments.